-Jeroen Demmers (1975) studied Chemistry at Utrecht University, the Netherlands.
-He earned his PhD degree from the same university in 2002, working on the development of tools to study interactions of transmembrane peptides and proteins with phospholipid bilayers using hydrogen-deuterium exchange and electrospray ionization mass spectrometry in the groups of Albert Heck and Antoinette Killian.
-During his postdoctoral studies in the group of Brian Chait at The Rockefeller University (New York) he worked on a project involving the proteomic identification of plasmid DNA binding proteins in yeast.
-In 2005, Jeroen moved to Erasmus Medical Center with an EUR Fellowship to initiate a mass spectrometry and proteomics facility and to set up a line of research in the field of protein mass spectrometry.
-Currently, he is an assistant professor of proteomics and his research focuses on the molecular mechanisms of the ubiquitin–proteasome system, for which he develops quantitative proteomics technologies that focus on the analysis of protein posttranslational modifications.
-Jeroen is head of the Erasmus MC proteomics core facility (see: Proteomics Center) and collaborates with many research groups within the institute and abroad on various topics such as protein-protein interactions, immunopeptidomics, targeted proteomics, etc. He is also a theme leader within the national Proteins@Work consortium and is a lecturer in the Nanobiology BSc and MSc education programs, as well as in several advanced graduate courses.
+Jeroen Demmers studied Chemistry at Utrecht University, the Netherlands.
+He earned his PhD degree from the same university in 2002, working on the development of tools to study transmembrane peptide and proteins interactions with phospholipid bilayers using hydrogen-deuterium exchange and electrospray ionization mass spectrometry in the groups of Albert Heck and Antoinette Killian.
+As a postdoctoral fellow in the lab of Brian Chait at The Rockefeller University (New York) he worked on a project involving the proteomic identification of plasmid DNA binding proteins in yeast.
+In 2005, Jeroen moved to Erasmus University Medical Center with an EUR Fellowship to set up a proteomics lab and core facility and to initiate a research program in the field of protein mass spectrometry.
+Currently, he is an associate professor and his research focuses on the molecular mechanisms of the ubiquitin–proteasome system.
+His lab develops quantitative proteomics technologies for the analysis of protein posttranslational modifications.
+Jeroen is also the director of the Erasmus MC proteomics core facility (see: Proteomics Center) and collaborates with many research groups within the institute and abroad on various topics, such as protein-protein interactions, immunopeptidomics, targeted proteomics, etc. He is also a theme leader within the national Proteins@Work consortium and a lecturer in the Nanobiology BSc and MSc education programs, as well as in several advanced graduate courses.

 Selected publications (click here for complete list of publications).